 Save the date for fall 2021 and join us for our annual Dinner Under the Stars.

-Washington Youth Garden (WYG) is FONA’s education and outreach initiative for students and their families.
-With a focus on serving under-resourced communities, WYG nurtures curious minds and healthy bodies by connecting youth to food, the land, and each other.
+With a focus on serving under-resourced communities, FONA nurtures curious minds and healthy bodies by connecting youth to food, the land, and each other.

 Throughout the growing season we have programs for families like our annual Garlic Planting Party and Family Garden Days.
 These events provide opportunities to play games, dig in the dirt, plant the first of next year’s crops, and enjoy a day outside celebrating the successes of our growing season.
 These programs are on hold due to COVID-19.